Varicode: Character lengths

-Beginning with the single-bit code "1", valid varicode values may be formed by prepending a "1" or "10" to a shorter code.
+Beginning with the single-bit code "1", valid varicode values may be formed by prefixing a "1" or "10" to a shorter code.
 Thus, the number of codes of length n is equal to the Fibonacci number Fn.
 Varicode uses the 88 values of lengths up to 9 bits, and 40 of the 55 codes of length 10.

 As transmitted, the codes are two bits longer due to the trailing delimiter 00.